 3. Temporary Electrical Installations

-4. Educational Training Labs
+4. Educational and Training Laboratories

-5. Workshops
+5. Workshops and Small Industrial Units

 9. Comparison: Casing and Capping Wiring vs Cleat Wiring